 |EDU641||Integrating Technology into The Curriculum||3|

 |EDU642||Using Technology to Assess Learning and Manage Data||3|

 |EDU643||New and Emerging Technologies||3|

 As you apply for admission to Belhaven University, you can use this checklist to assist you in the process.
 Each item required is necessary to apply, be accepted and register at the college.
 If you have any questions about admission, please contact us at 800-960-5940 or firstname.lastname@example.org.

 Steps to apply:

-- A bachelor’s degree in Education from a regionally-accredited college or university is required.
+- A bachelor's degree in Education from a regionally-accredited college or university is required or evidence of having completed a teacher preparation program and two years teaching experience.
 Submit an official transcript from your undergraduate degree granting institution and official transcripts from institutions where you have completed graduate coursework.
 A 2.8 cumulative GPA from undergraduate work is required for admission or a minimum GPA of 3.0 on any graduate work previously completed.
 Download the Transcript Request Form.
 See Transferability of Credit Notice.

 - Provide evidence of holding a valid standard teaching license.

 - Proficiency in the English language as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a minimum score of 550 paper-based or 79 internet-based on the Test of English as a Foreign Language (TOEFL).

 - COMPUTER REQUIREMENTS